pojeda/my-first-repo/README.md

-## Example for working with R GitHub inte*gration using SSH
+## Example for working with R GitHub intetgration using SSH
 ## from my local computer